abs0luty/gleam-tutorial/src/basics/booleans-and-numbers.md

 > 10000000000000000
 > ```
 >
-> As of recently, gleam started to output a warning when dealing with big numbers in JS target:
+> As of recently, Gleam compiler started to output a warning when dealing with big numbers in JS target:
 >
 > ```
 > warning: Int is outside JavaScript's safe integer range